gavinlyonsrepo/pic_16F716_projects/projects/7seg_dht11/README.md

 With exception of RB7 which is not connected.
 The Decimal point pin on SMA420564 is not connected as its not needed for this application.
-PortA is connected to the common cathode of each digit thru a transistor switch. with exception of RA0 which is connected to the Sensor.
+PortA is connected to the common cathode of each digit thru a transistor switch. with exception of RA0 which is connected to the Sensor signal line.
 RA4 requires a 10K pullup resistor to function as digital output here as it is Open drain when configured as output.

 MCLR pin is tied high thru a pullup. as it is the active low reset.

 The clock is 16Mhz.
-The ADC is read on the timer input.
+The Sensor output is read on the timer overflow.

 1. Clock Source in Mhz	16	Mhz
 2. Fosc   	16000000	Hz